raviheima/React/quiz.md

+Quiz!
 1. What Is a React Component
-A react component is a self contained reusable piece of code that performs a specific function or is part of a larger system
+A component is a self contained reusable piece of code that performs a specific function or is part of a larger system react component is a self contained reusable user interface
 2. What's  wrong with this code?
 ```
 function myComponents() {